adam-wozniak/website/_posts/2023-05-10-what-video-game-to-make.md

 ---
-title: What video game should you make?
+title: What Video Game Should You Make?
 (Data analysis of Steam)
 date: 2023-05-10 00:00:00
 description: Your first hit indie game might be inspired by what you read here today...
-featured_image: '/images/pexels-ben-mack-5326900.jpg'
+featured_image: '/images/indie-game-collage.jpg'
 ---

 # What video game should you make?
 (Data analysis of Steam)
 What if I told you that, based on the data, the video game you should make should be: a well-written BLANK BLANK BLANK, BLANK game where the hero is a BLANK BLANK villain who likes BLANK?

 Curious to read more?
 Well, you should be.
-Your first hit indie game might be inspired by what you read here today…
+Your first hit indie game might be inspired by what you read here today...

 ## What is Steam?
 Launched in 2003 by [Valve Corporation](https://en.wikipedia.org/wiki/Valve_Corporation) (makers of *Half-Life*, *Counter-Strike*, *Portal*, *Dota*), [Steam](https://store.steampowered.com/) is the leading PC gaming distribution platform in the world.
 In 2021, Steam generated over $10 billion in revenue and hit [132 million Monthly Active Users](https://www.statista.com/statistics/733277/number-stream-dau-mau/) (MAU).
 According to [Variety](https://variety.com/2019/gaming/news/steam-one-billion-accounts-1203201159/), Valve reportedly has over 1 billion registered user accounts.